roey-angel/Rock_weathering/README.md

 [![DOI](https://zenodo.org/badge/140607356.svg)](https://zenodo.org/badge/latestdoi/140607356)

-Data, sequence analysis and ploting scripts for figures included in the paper: [New insights into the role of epilithic biological crust in arid rock weathering]().
+Data, sequence analysis and plotting scripts for figures included in the paper: [New insights into the role of epilithic biological crust in arid rock weathering]().

 Abstract
 --------